ricber/Siid/README.md

 ## How to use it

 This software has been devised to be used with an Arduino-like board.
 It has been written with the Arduino IDE in a C++-like language.
 You have just to upload it on the board and turn on the robot.
-To more detailed information about the software, the electrical circuit and the mechanical parts, please refer to the [report](documentation/report.pdf).
+For more detailed information about the software, the electrical circuit and the mechanical parts, please refer to the [report](documentation/report.pdf).

 ## Video